 As you consider OpenTelemetry, you may also be looking at New Relic APM agents that also capture telemetry data.

 As you'd expect, there is a lot of overlap between features available from OpenTelemetry agents and SDKs versus those available from New Relic APM agents.
 This is especially true if you're interested in distributed tracing telemetry data.
 The choice you make depends on what you need.

-We recommend that you explore both New Relic and OpenTelemetry instrumentation or discuss it directly with us at New Relic to decide what works best for you.
+We recommend that you explore both New Relic and OpenTelemetry instrumentation or discuss this with us in our CNCF Slack channel to decide what works best for you.

 OpenTelemetry is still an emerging standard, so your choices may be affected by what's available.
 You can check on the current state of the specification at the OpenTelemetry site.